 Email & Voicemail Response Time - Instructors will check and respond to messages sent to their gulfcoast.edu email within 48 hours during scheduled workdays, barring illness or emergencies.
-The instructor may not check email during holidays or weekends.
+The instructor may or may not check email during holidays or weekends.
 This policy also applies to messages sent via Canvas, as well as voicemails left on a provided phone number.

 Attendance - Regular class attendance and participation are significant factors that help to promote success in college.
 In face-to-face courses, students are required to be in class at the beginning of each class session, as attendance will be taken at this time.
 If a student arrives late, it is his/her responsibility to inform the instructor after class of his/her presence.
 Failure to do so may result in the student being marked as "Absent."
-Attendance in an online/hybrid CANVAS class is defined as submission of complete written assignments prior to their posted deadline.
+Attendance in an online/hybrid CANVAS class is defined as the submission of complete written assignments before their posted deadline.

-Withdrawals - Students may withdraw themselves from any course until the published withdrawal deadline for that term.
-Students wishing to withdraw from a course and receive a "W" must complete and submit a withdrawal form to the Office of Enrollment Services prior to the scheduled withdrawal date.
-Social Sciences instructors do not withdraw students from their individual courses under any circumstances.
+Withdrawals - Students may withdraw themselves from any course until the published withdrawal deadline for that term in the Gulf Coast State College catalog.
+Students wishing to withdraw from a course and receive a "W" must complete a withdrawal form and submit this to the Office of Enrollment Services before the scheduled withdrawal date as published on the college calendar.
 If you feel you have a unique situation that warrants removal from all of your courses for a term after the withdrawal deadline has passed, you may contact the Vice President of Student Affairs to discuss your situation.